tayganr/purviewlab/modules/module07.md

 ## :loudspeaker: Introduction

-Insights provides customers, a single pane of glass view into their catalog and further aims to provide specific insights to the data source administrators, business users, data stewards, data officer and, security administrators.
+Insights provides customers, a single pane of glass view into their catalog and further aims to provide specific insights to the data source administrators, business users, data stewards, data officer, and security administrators.
 Azure Purview currently has the following reports available:

 * Assets
 * Scans